 The transportation planning process improves mobility and accessibility by working with the public to identify land use and travel patterns that affect traffic congestion and air quality.
 Information about use of roadways, bicycle paths, sidewalks, transit, and future land use development can help to predict travel patterns and transportation network use.
 Much transportation planning is done at a regional level because most travelers cross local jurisdictions, and because pollution concerns caused by vehicle travel are a region-wide problem.

 Takoma Park is well served by metrorail, four bus operators, car share, and bike share:

 - Metrorail and Metrobus information is available from WMATA .
 These routes link Takoma Park with downtown Washington D.C., suburban Maryland, and Northern Virginia.

-- Capital Bikeshare is now Takoma Park, with 5 stations in the City, and others in DC and Silver Spring.
+- Capital Bikeshare is the regional bike share system with 5 stations in the City.

 Bicycle Routes and Trails

 The Takoma Park Bike Map is being updated for 2014!
 Download the draft updated map (PDF) and share your input with City planners at the Bikeways Open House, March 24, or by email at email@example.com.

 - The City maintains signed, on-street bike routes connecting commercial districts, the Takoma Park Community Center, and transit facilities with regional trails.
 Use the Takoma Park Bike Map (PDF) to plan your route, available for free from public buildings and bike shops in the City.

 - Sligo Creek Trail (PDF) is a paved, winding path through Sligo Creek Park that links New Hampshire Avenue with Piney Branch Road, and connects to other stream valley park trails in Maryland.